68088 was built at Darlington in October 1923 and entered service as LNER number 985.

 985 remained at Alexandra Dock until June 1937 when it was moved to Dairycoates shed, at the West end of Hull, still for use on dock shunting.
 It moved to Tyne Dock, South Shields, at the outbreak of war.

 68088 was one of two locomotives of the Y7 class that was taken into BR ownership in 1948.
-In 1948 it was based at Tyne Dock but in June of that year it was transferred to Stratford Works where it was used as a departmental engine until it was withdrawn in December 1952 following its sale to the National Coal Board (NCB).
-It was employed by the NCB at Bentick and Thurgaton Collieries in Nottinghamshire until 1964 when it was purchased by the Y7 Preservation Society who stored it at a farm in Thurgarton, Nottinghamshire.
+In 1948 it was based at Tyne Dock but in June of that year it was transferred to Stratford Works where it was used as a departmental engine until it was withdrawn in December 1952 following its sale to the National Coal Board (NCB). ).
+It was employed by the NCB at Kirkby Bentick Colliery in Nottinghamshire until 1964 when it was purchased by the Y7 Preservation Society who stored it at a farm at Thurgarton in Nottinghamshire.